waggle-sensor/waggle_image/build_image_docs/stage_1.md

 ```

 ### Script:
-Steps 3 to 9 are coded in the script below for easy image creation:
+Steps 3 to 9 are coded in the script below for easy image creation.
+Replace `image_file="stage1_c1+.img"` with appropriate file name.

 ```bash
 #!/bin/bash